Faculty Spotlight: An Interview with Dennis Wilder

 Feature Series: Faculty Spotlight

 Dennis Wilder (G’79) is a senior fellow and former managing director for the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University.
 Wilder joined the initiative in 2016 after a nearly four decades-long career in government service, where he served in various senior positions at the Central Intelligence Agency (CIA) and the National Security Council (NSC).
-The initiative sat down with him to reflect on his distinguished career and current work promoting U.S.-China student-to-student exchanges at Georgetown.
+The initiative sat down with him to reflect on his distinguished career and current work promoting U.S.-China student exchanges at Georgetown.

 From the CIA to the White House